 This is a 15-day trip leading to the base of Mt.
 Everest, also known as ‘Sagarmatha’ in Nepali and ‘Chomolungma’ in Tibetan.
 It is well-known among trekkers as the best place to be.

-Travel to Everest Base Camp will lead you to a diversity of nature and culture and is a once-in-a-lifetime experience with the enchanting view of Thamserku 6,623 meters (21,729 feet), Ama Dablam 6,812 meters (22,349 feet), Lhotse 7,600 meters (24,934 feet), and of course Mt.
+Travel to Nepal Everest Base Camp will lead you to a diversity of nature and culture, and is a once-in-a-lifetime experience with the enchanting view of Thamserku 6,623 meters (21,729 feet), Ama Dablam 6,812 meters (22,349 feet), Lhotse 7,600 meters (24,934 feet), and of course Mt.
 Everest 8848.86 meters (29,032 feet).

 Apart from all this, the culture and lifestyle of the Sherpa people are of great interest.
-Sherpas are the only human inhabitants communities of the Himalayas.
+Sherpas are the only human inhabitants of the communities of the Himalayas.
 Their culture and welcoming hospitality will be one of the musts for experiencing things while in the Himalayas.

 The entire high Himalayan region, which includes the Everest Region, is one of the oldest settlements of the Sherpa people, who are also known as the people of the Himalayas.

-Their age-old unique lifestyle, culture, religion, and always welcoming attitude and gesture will make you visit this region again and again.
+Their age-old, unique lifestyle, culture, religion, and always welcoming attitude and gesture will make you visit this region again and again.

-Moreover, the Sagarmatha National Park, a UNESCO-listed site is a protected zone of this region and is an asset for the people by protecting flora and fauna.
+Moreover, the Sagarmatha National Park, a UNESCO-listed site, is a protected zone of this region and is an asset for the people by protecting flora and fauna.

-The magnificent view from Kala Patthar 5,545 meters (18,192 feet) is the best place to observe the Himalayan range which will make you feel like you are in paradise and the sunrise view of the Himalayas is a breathtaking experience.
+The magnificent view from Kala Patthar, 5,545 meters (18,192 feet), is the best place to observe the Himalayan range, which will make you feel like you are in paradise, and the sunrise view of the Himalayas is a breathtaking experience.

 This 15-day Everest trek starts with a sightseeing tour in the Kathmandu valley.
 This tour is an ample opportunity for trekkers to learn about the history and culture of Nepal.